Another Apple event could be coming soon. Here's what we know

-Although Apple revealed the iPhone 13 at its September launch event last week, anticipation for the company's next event is already growing, and the latest buzz comes from Bloomberg's Mark Gurman, who says new MacBook Pro models and the AirPods 3 are expected to debut by the end of this year.
+Although Apple revealed the iPhone 13, 13 Mini, 13 Pro and 13 Pro Max at its September launch event last week, anticipation for the company's next event is already growing, and the latest buzz comes from Bloomberg's Mark Gurman, who says new MacBook Pro models and the AirPods 3 are expected to debut by the end of this year.

 Responding to a question about new Macs on Twitter, Gurman previously said he expects "there will be two events" from Apple this fall, as usual, and the second event could focus on new Mac models and more iPads.
 Gurman has since said he expects several products to arrive in 2022: the new AirPods Pro, an updated iPad Pro, revamped Mac Pros and MacBook Airs with Apple Silicon.